 Cairn assesses potential biodiversity impacts early on and at all stages of project development, from asset acquisition through to decommissioning.
 We assess direct impacts as well as the potential cumulative and indirect impacts of operations on biodiversity, and we consider these impacts in the wider context (i.e. beyond the immediate physical footprint of the asset).
 This entails an Environmental and Social Impact Assessment (ESIA) and includes consideration of the supply chain for primary products.
 Any project in which significant potential impacts to biodiversity are identified undergoes additional studies and a formal assessment.
 These will demonstrate how potential impacts have been managed.

 We develop asset and site-specific Environmental and Social Management Plans that integrate biodiversity.
 Cairn also develops Biodiversity Action Plans where there is a significant risk to biodiversity or a measurable benefit for targeted biodiversity conservation action(s).
 Cairn ensures appropriate resources and expertise to manage biodiversity risks and impacts, and commissions external specialists as necessary.

 When identifying, assessing and managing biodiversity risks and impacts, we follow the requirements outlined in the International Finance Corporation’s Performance Standard 6 (Biodiversity Conservation and Sustainable Management of Living Natural Resources), and other internationally accepted good industry practice.

 Our Biodiversity Framework sets out a common approach, with processes and deliverables that apply to all Cairn’s business and operations.
-The Framework is owned and governed by the highest level of management within Cairn and implemented locally in accordance with the Cairn Project Delivery Process (CPDP) (see Assessing risks and opportunities).
+The framework is owned and governed by the highest level of management within Cairn, and implemented locally in accordance with our Project Delivery Process (PDP) (see Major accident prevention and safety).